colinsullivan/tulpasynth/README.md

 To build tulpasynth, download from github, run `./configure` and `make` on the server-side code, then serve the `client/public` folder for the clientside code.

 WARNING: `./configure` will clone and build the "Boost" C++ library, which takes quite a while.
 If you already have boost installed and don't want to wait, you can edit the `configure` and `Makefile` files accordingly.
-This script will also attempt to install the "jsoncpp"[^jsoncpp] library which requires "scons"[^scons].
+This script will also attempt to install the "[jsoncpp](https://github.com/mrtazz/json-cpp" library which requires "[scons](http://www.scons.org/)".

 ```bash
 git clone git://github.com/colinsullivan/tulpasynth.git